cguttweb/nuxt-portfolio-blog/content/mydocs/es6+.md

 }
 ```

-**_Const_** should be used to declare variables should be the first option when creating variables.
+**_Const_** should be the first option when creating variables.
 Both of these have block level scoping unlike `var` which can be global and local and can result in some variables being accidentally overwritten or reassigned.

 ### Template Literals